cabrerahector/wordpress-popular-posts/readme.md

 ## Usage

-WPP can be used as a [WordPress Widget](http://codex.wordpress.org/WordPress_Widgets), which means you can place it on any of your theme's sidebars (and it even supports multiple instances!).
+WPP can be used as a [WordPress Widget](http://codex.wordpress.org/WordPress_Widgets), which means you can place it on any of your theme's sidebars (and it even supports multiple instances!)
 However, you can also embed it directly in posts / pages via [shortcode](https://github.com/cabrerahector/wordpress-popular-posts/wiki/1.-Using-WPP-on-posts-&-pages); or anywhere on your theme using the [wpp_get_mostpopular()](https://github.com/cabrerahector/wordpress-popular-posts/wiki/2.-Template-tags#wpp_get_mostpopular) template tag.

 ... and there's even more on the **[Wiki](https://github.com/cabrerahector/wordpress-popular-posts/wiki)** section, so make sure to stop by!